emotiontts/emotiontts_open_db/Dataset/CSD/README.md

 [MIDI Summary]
 Note Range: 54 ~ 76, Max Note Length: 0.450s
 ```
-When loading MIDI or text file you can also refer to 'example.ipynb' which loads a MIDI file an accomanpy text file and prints labels like a file in 'csv' folder using python.
+When loading MIDI or text file you can also refer to 'example.ipynb' which loads a MIDI file an accompanied text file and prints labels like a file in 'csv' folder using python.

 ## 6. License <a name="license"></a>